Xzotl42/arm5e-compendia/README.md

 Check [here](https://gist.github.com/Chaser324/ce0505fbed06b947d962) for more information on GIT usage in that context

+Warning and reminder: Unless you have private repository, you cannot put the content of your compendia with full description on github for copyright reasons.

 #### Installing

 In a terminal, go the directory of the project and install all dependencies (ie: Foundry CLI)